Get great Rinnai instantaneous gas hot water systems prices...

 See gas hot water prices and purchase online

-• Cold water flows into the water heater when a hot water tap is opened inside your home.
+• Cold water flows into the instantaneous gas hot water heater system when a hot water tap is opened inside your home.

 • The water flow is detected by a sensor that ignites the gas burner, to heat the water in the heat exchanger.